Cross-domain Compositing with Pretrained Diffusion Models: Additional Results

-In this section we supply additional qualitative results for the various applications displayed in the main paper.
-In \cref{fig:sup-scribbles}, \cref{fig:sup-immersion}, \cref{fig:sup-sofas} and \cref{fig:sup-table} we provide additional results generated by our method, demonstrating the robustness and generalization capabilities of our local editing method. \Cref{fig:sup-scribbles} shows additional scribble + text prompt examples, establishing how setting an intermediate $T_{in}$ aids in transforming the scribble to become more realistic, and that a naive attempt of inpainting with no guidance ($T_{in}=0$) is often insufficient.
+In this section, we supply additional quantitative and qualitative results for the various applications displayed in the paper.
+In \cref{fig:sup-scribbles,fig:sup-immersion,fig:sup-all-cat} we provide additional results generated by our method, demonstrating the robustness and generalization capabilities of our local editing method. \Cref{fig:sup-scribbles} shows additional scribble + text prompt examples, establishing how setting an intermediate $T_{in}$ aids in transforming the scribble to become more realistic, and that a \naive attempt of inpainting with no guidance ($T_{in}=0$) is often insufficient.

 \Cref{fig:sup-immersion} presents examples for Object Immersion, including a few failure cases, mostly originating from small objects.
-In \cref{fig:sup-sofas} additional SVR augmentation examples are displayed, demonstrating our method's ability to generate realistic and diverse images merely from a single image of the object.
-An interesting failure case is observed in the second row, where the diffusion model sometimes chooses to break the single L-sofa into two regular sofas, probably due to its prior knowledge from training. \Cref{fig:sup-table} displays augmentation results from applying our method on additional sets of objects, demonstrating the generalization capabilities of our method.
+In \cref{fig:sup-all-cat} additional SVR augmentation examples on various object categories are displayed, demonstrating our method's ability to generate realistic and diverse images merely from a single image of the object.
+An interesting failure case is observed in the second row of the left grid, where the diffusion model sometimes chooses to break the single L-sofa into two regular sofas, probably due to its prior knowledge from training.

+Additional SVR models are trained on additional object categories with extended views.
+The quantitative measurements are demonstrated in \cref{tab: sup SVR eval}, further establishing the superiority of our augmentation method.
+The number of views is extended to 36 for sofas, 20 for chairs, and 7 for tables.
+The augmentation pipeline follows from \cref{ss:SVR model training}.
+The models are tested on 100 internet-sourced images for each category, and additional qualitative results are shown in \cref{fig:svr-sofa,fig:svr-chairs,fig:svr-table}.
+Results using our augmentation method appear to have better coherency to the input object and better overall structure.

+While our method outperforms the baselines in all cases, the SVR models often struggle with the reconstruction of thin elements in input images.
+This is due to the inherent challenge of implicitly recognizing and extracting these fine details from in-the-wild images, and the fact that our augmentation pipeline occasionally overlooks these parts due to their small size.

+Another notable limitation lies in the range of input image viewpoints.
+The views rendered from ShapeNet provide limited variations in camera poses, a stark contrast to the virtually infinite camera pose possibilities in-the-wild images can present.
+While our augmentation of background aids in bridging the real-to-sim domain gap, developing a model with robust camera pose tolerance extends beyond the scope of this work.

+However, these limitations can be partially mitigated by preprocessing in-the-wild images, such as by positioning the object centrally and/or applying random scaling.
+We hope to stimulate further research in these areas to improve upon these limitations and advance the capabilities of single-view reconstruction models.